Methadone in the News

 community and her family have appeared at court hearings to

 support Luyao, a native of the Philippines.
-Barnard

 died the day his mother filed a malpractice suit against Luyao